cap-js/docs/node.js/best-practices.md

 More sophisticated health checks that, for example, check whether databases are available, etc., should use authentication to prevent DoS!

-### Liveness vs. Readiness Checks

-On both CF and Kubernetes, it is possible to provide two separate endpoints for liveness checks ("are you alive?") and readiness checks ("are you ready for more requests?").
-A failure on the former leads to a restart, whereas a failure on the latter only temporarily takes the app instance out of request dispatching rotation.
-For more details, please check the respective platform's docs.

 ## Error Handling